daplayer/daplayer.github.io/documentation/api/config.md

 ## store

-Stores a given configuration setting in the local storage making sure that we don't erase the previous values.
+Stores a given configuration setting in the local storage making sure that the previous values are kept.

 **Parameters**